 Participants with an illness or disease also participate to help others, but also to possibly receive the newest treatment and to have the additional care and attention from the clinical trial staff.
 Clinical trials offer hope for many people and an opportunity to help researchers find better treatments for others in the future.

-Many different people types of people participate in clinical trials.
+Different types of people participate in clinical trials.
 Some are healthy, while others may have illnesses.
 Requirements may include specific:

 - Medical history